modernish/modernish/README.md

   as given)*.
 All *path* names are taken as patterns, whether or not they contain any wildcard characters.
-If any pathnames resulting from the expansion start with `-` or `+` or are identical to `!` or `(`, they automatically get a `./` prefix to keep `find`, as well as commands using results based on them, from misparsing them as options or special operands.
+If any pathnames resulting from the expansion start with `-` or `+` or are identical to `!` or `(`, they automatically get a `./` prefix to keep them from being misparsed as options or special operands.
 Non-matching patterns are treated as follows:
     * `--glob`: Any pattern not matching an existing path will output a warning to standard error and set the loop's exit status to 103 upon normal completion, even if other existing paths are processed successfully.
 If none match, the loop will not iterate.
-    * `--fglob`: All patterns must match.
-Any nonexistent path terminates the program.
-Use this if your program would not work if there are no paths to search in.
+    * `--fglob`: Any pattern not matching an existing path is a fatal error.
 * One of `--split` or `--split=`*characters*.
 This operator, which is only accepted in the [safe mode](#user-content-use-safe), safely applies the shell's field splitting mechanism to the *path* name(s) given *(but **not** to any patterns in the *find-expression*, which are passed on to the `find` utility as given)*.
 The simple `--split` operator applies the shell's default field splitting by space, tab, and newline.
-If you supply one or more of your own *characters* to split by, each of these characters will be taken as a field separator if it is whitespace, or field terminator if it is non-whitespace.
-(Note that shells with [`QRK_IFSFINAL`](#user-content-quirks) treat both whitespace and non-whitespace characters as separators.)
+Alternatively, you can supply one or more *characters* to split by.
 If any pathname resulting from the split starts with `-` or is identical to `!` or `(`, this is a fatal error unless `--glob` or `--fglob` is also given.
 * `--xargs`.
 This operator is specified **instead** of the *varname*; it is a syntax error to have both.
 Instead of one iteration per found item, as many items as possible per iteration are stored into the positional parameters